gramster/gramw.github.io/posts/digital-reflection.md

 .. title: Digital Reflection
 .. date: 2005-02-11 03:57
-.. author: geekraver
+.. author: Graham Wheeler
-.. category: Uncategorized
+.. category: General
 .. slug: digital-reflection

 I've been going through old CD-R discs of mine with a view to reburning